Improving the exchange and correlation potential in density functional approximations through constraints: Derivative discontinuity of the CDFA xc potential

 in CLDA for various values of $\omega$ and investigate the limit of small $\omega$.

+Before we continue, we note that in the simple model we have constructed to predict the derivative discontinuity, using the inversion of the ensemble density \eqref{Dxc_def} and with the CDFA method \eqref{dxc0}, we have restricted the freedom of the Hxc potentials, by the ansatz in \eqref{v_rho}; the restriction is that $v_{\rm xc}^{N+\omega} ( \infty ) = 0$.
+Consequently, the derivative discontinuities we obtain with Eq.~\ref{Dxc_def} and Eq.~\ref{dxc0} cannot be perfect constant functions but have to vanish at $r \rightarrow \infty$.
+We aim to investigate whether the resulting approximate derivative discontinuity, $\Delta_{\rm xc} (\rr)$, as a function of $\rr$ remains flat and almost equal to a constant over the region of the atom or the molecule.
+Finally, we want to obtain the converged value of the constant in the limit of an infinite basis set.

-To construct the ensemble density $\rho^{N+\omega}_{v_{en}} ( \rr ) $ we need the densities from two KS calculations for $N$ and $N+1$ particles.
-We use our CLDA method to obtain the densities $\rho^{N}_{v_{en}} ( \rr )$ and $\rho^{N+1}_{v_{en}} ( \rr )$, in order to control the screening densities of the constituent xc potentials.
+In order to proceed and construct the ensemble density $\rho^{N+\omega}_{v_\textrm{en}} ( \rr ) $, we need the densities from two KS calculations for $N$ and $N+1$ particles allowing us to then find the corresponding ensemble xc potential against which $\Delta_\textrm{xc}^\textrm{CDFA}$ can be compared.
+We use our CLDA method to obtain the densities $\rho^{N}_{v_\textrm{en}} ( \rr )$ and $\rho^{N+1}_{v_\textrm{en}} ( \rr )$, in order to control the screening densities of the constituent xc potentials.
 One of the integers $N$, $N+1$ is an odd number, corresponding to an open shell system.
 The LDA exchange energy for open shells contains an error (``ghost-exchange error'' \cite{ilda}) in modelling exchange with half the electrons spin-up and half spin-down.
-In a forthcoming publication\cite{ilda}, we propose how to correct this error, still within LDA (not local spin density approximation).
+In a forthcoming publication \cite{ilda}, we propose how to correct this error, still within LDA (not local spin density approximation).
 Hence, in the KS calculation for an odd number of electrons (either for $N$ or for $N+1$), we employ our method to correct for the ghost-exchange error, in order to improve the accuracy of the resulting CLDA xc potential and density.
 Details will be published in Ref.~\onlinecite{ilda}.

-Once we construct the ensemble density, we invert it to obtain the ensemble KS potential, $v_{xc}^{N+\omega} ( \rr ) $.
+Once we construct the ensemble density, we invert it to obtain the ensemble KS potential, $v_\textrm{xc}^{N+\omega} ( \rr ) $.
 For the inversion, we apply the method in Refs.~\onlinecite{invert,lfx}.
-The inversion method \cite{invert} requires the selection a priori of the screening charge of the xc potential.
-According to \eqref{qscr_ens}, for $v_{xc}^{N+\omega} ( \rr ) $ we set $Q_{scr}^{N+\omega} = N$.
+The inversion method \cite{invert} requires the a priori selection of a value for the screening charge of the xc potential.
+According to \eqref{qscr_ens}, for $v_\textrm{xc}^{N+\omega} ( \rr ) $ we set $Q_\textrm{scr}^{N+\omega} = N$.